Most teams write a CLAUDE.md that lists their lint rules and a one-line project description. That is a config file. It misses the actual mechanism.

 Never store secrets or credentials

 Stale context is worse than missing context.
-Archive completed priorities and resolved experiments.
+Archive completed priorities and resolved experiments — drift is the default state without it.

 CLAUDE.md Organizational OS Setup Checklist